Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

 In the Installation Credentials dialog box, type the credentials of the domain account that you used to install HPC Pack.
 Then click OK.

-- In the Deployment To-do List, click Create a node template.
-You will use the node template to add Azure nodes to the cluster.
+In the Deployment To-do List, click Create a node template.
+Later in the tutorial, you use the node template to add Azure nodes to the cluster.

 In the Create Node Template Wizard, do the following:

 a.
-On the Choose Node Template Type page, click Azure node template, and then click Next.
+On the Choose Node Template Type page, click Windows Azure node template, and then click Next.

 b.
 Click Next to accept the default template name.

 c.
 On the Provide Subscription Information page, enter your Azure subscription ID (available in your Azure account information).
-Then, in Management certificate, click Browse and select Default HPC Azure Management.
+Then, in Management certificate, browse for Default Microsoft HPC Azure Management.
 Then click Next.

 d.
 On the Provide Service Information page, select the cloud service and the storage account that you created in a previous step.
 Then click Next.